motibytes/motibytes.github.io/about.md

 Not like, _monthly subscription_ "free" or _if you can afford insurance_ "free",
 like free free.
 For ev-er-ey-bo-dy.
 For like, ever.
 -->

+# And.
+And.
+And.

+and I want to see what grows and where this goes.
+Because I care about this.
+And I think it's worth caring about.

+And I know it's possible, and I know this will come into the world with or without me.

 # If you'd consider supporting my projects and vision on Patreon..

 ## [Take the Red Pill](https://patreon.com/motibytes) or [Take the Red Pill](https://patreon.com/motibytes).